jhburns/ExperienceCapture/Server/README.md

 - Reverse-Proxy (Caddy): `docker-compose up rp` with start the reverse proxy, and almost all of the rest of the stack.
 This may be broken, so use the API's command if it is.
 - Backupper: `docker-compose up bu` which will dump MongoDB's data into S3.

 `Ctrl-C` stops any service, that was named in the `docker-compose up`.
 To stop all services, run `docker-compose down`.
+See the `Server/docker-compose.yaml` file for the port mappings on any service besides the API or WebUI.

 ## About Docker Compose